security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 {% include lab_question.html question='Imagine that Bcrypt is set to a work cost factor of 12.
 How many hashing rounds will Bcrypt go through to compute the final hash?' %}

 {% include lab_question.html question='An attacker knows that a user generated their password using 8 random lowercase letters exclusively (so character space of 26, length of 8).
 On average, an attacker needs to try only half of all possible passwords in order to brute force the password.
 The attacker has access to a Brutalis.
 How long would it take to crack the password hash if SHA1 had been used?
-How long with bcrypt using the benchmarks shown for a Brutalis?' %}
+How long with Bcrypt using the benchmarks shown for a Brutalis?' %}